Sualeh77/train_mnist_on_cpu/README.md

-onda on# Assignment 1 EMLO end to end process
+# Assignment 1 EMLO end to end process

 - Starting the coding part on local machine
     .
 Starting with env setup using conda and poetry.